The ACA Rule That Accidentally Made Higher Health Care Costs Profitable

 Advertising & Editorial Disclosure

 When the Affordable Care Act introduced the Medical Loss Ratio (MLR) rule in 2011, lawmakers believed they'd solved a fundamental problem with health insurance: runaway profits.
-The rule required insurers to spend at least 80-85% of premium revenue on actual medical care, capping their administrative costs and profits at 15-20%.
+The rule required insurers to spend at least 80% to 85% of premium revenue on actual medical care, capping their administrative costs and profits at 15% to 20%.

-But fourteen years later, as Americans face sharp premium increases in 2026 and enhanced ACA subsidies expire, a closer look at the MLR rule reveals an unintended consequence: the very mechanism designed to control costs may be rewarding insurers when healthcare spending rises.
-Understanding health insurance options and costs has become increasingly important as these changes take effect.
-Here's the math that explains why.
+But 14 years later, as Americans see sharp premium increases in 2026 and enhanced ACA subsidies expire, a closer look at the MLR rule reveals an unintended consequence: the very mechanism designed to control costs may be rewarding insurers when health care spending rises.
+The math shows why.

 mglogo icon